Wichita businesses create unique Chiefs themed food

 WICHITA, Kan.
-(KSNW) – From Mahomes styled foods to planned parties, people across the metro are gearing up for Sunday’s big game.
+(KSNW) – From Mahomes styled foods to planned parties, people across the metro are gearing up for Sunday’s Super Bowl.
 Some Wichita businesses have created unique Chiefs themed food to show the team some local love.

 At Pinole Blue, they’re known for their blue tortillas but this week they’re turning them red.